BUMETCS673/seprojects-cs673olf24team6/README.md

 ## Project Description

-Team Blockbuster is creating a microservice Data Science application which will provide the ability to query and display movie data based on various user inputs.
+Team Blockbuster is creating a microservice Data Science application which will provide the ability to query and display movie data based on various user inputs using the Kaggle IMDB Top 250 Movies dataset: <https://www.kaggle.com/datasets/rajugc/imdb-top-250-movies-dataset>

 ## Motivation